Gerhard Sommer (pilot)

 Gerhard Sommer (14 September 1919 – 12 May 1944) was a Luftwaffe ace and recipient of the Knight's Cross of the Iron Cross during World War II.
-The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership - for the fighter pilots, it was a quantifiable measure of skill and combat success.
+The Knight's Cross of the Iron Cross, and its variants were the highest awards in the military and paramilitary forces of Nazi Germany during World War II - for the fighter pilots, it was a quantifiable measure of skill and combat success.
 Gerhard Sommer was killed on 12 May 1944 after aerial combat with P-47 fighters.
 He was posthumously awarded the Knight's Cross of the Iron Cross on 27 July 1944.
 During his career he was credited with 20 aerial victories, all on the Western Front.

 Career

 Born 14 September 1919 at Steinpleis near Zwickau in Saxony.
 After completing his pilot training, about December 1941, Leutnant Sommer was posted to the 3.
 Staffel of Jagdgeschwader 1 (JG 1—2st Fighter Wing).
 At the time the unit was on Reich Defence duties, and relatively quiet covering the north-western approaches across the North Sea.
-It was not until 11 August 1942 that he claimed his first victory, an Royal Air Force (RAF) Vickers Wellington bomber southwest of Helgoland island.
+It was not until 11 August 1942 that he claimed his first victory, a Royal Air Force (RAF) Vickers Wellington bomber southwest of Helgoland island.
 In autumn 1942, he was transferred and appointed to Staffelkapitän (Squadron Leader) of 1.
 Staffel of JG 1, succeeding Oberleutnant Kurt Müller-Bornemann in this capacity.

 It was 26 February 1943 before he scored his second victory - a B-17 of the 8th US Bomber Command, the first of his 15 Viermot (4-engined bomber) victories.
 Having started in late January, the daylight incursions from the American bombers would become constant and steadily increase in size.
 However, with the Allied escort fighters forced to turn back as they neared the German frontier for lack of fuel, the German commanders had the time to carefully improve and hone their combat tactics against these mighty opponents.
 The threat was quickly appreciated and a new air unit, JG 11, was authorised to be set up for Reich defence, by drawing on the experienced cadre of pilots in JG 1.
 Thus, on 1 April 1943, Sommer's squadron 1./JG 1 was redesignated 4./JG 11.

 So by 17 April, when the Americans made their first and only raid in April, (on the Focke Wulf factory in Bremen) the Luftwaffe could now field over 20 squadrons of Bf 109 and Fw 190 fighters and it proved to be the costliest raid (Mission #50) to date: 16 of the 115 bombers were shot down.
 Although Sommer himself didn't add to his tally that day, Heinz Knoke and his pilots of sister-squadron 5./JG 11 had a degree of success by air-to-air bombing - dropping bombs into the middle of the bomber formations, primed on a short time-delay fuse, to break up and scatter the formation to make individual aircraft more vulnerable.